rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### pick_and_place_in_gazebo_example.py

-This is an example code to grasp, pick up, carry and place an small object on **Gazebo** environments.
+This is an example to grasp, pick up, carry and place an small object on **Gazebo** environments.

 Launch nodes with below command with arguments to control the gripper by EffortController.